Mis-nomer/puffball/README.md

 - `filter`: This field is used to filter the scraped data.
 The keys should match the keys in the `data` field of `scrapeContent`.
 The values are arrays of strings that the corresponding data field should contain.
 - `format`: This is the format of the output.
 You can use `${key}` to substitute the value of the corresponding key in the scraped data.
 - `url`: The URL of the website to scrape.
-- `scrapeContent`: The configuration for the scraping. `result` is the root element to scrape, and `data` contains the selectors for the data fields to scrape.
+- `instructions`: The configuration for the scraping. `content` is the root element to scrape, and `data` contains the selectors for the data fields to scrape.

 ## Environment Variables